Our oceans are heavily polluted by plastic. According to Conservation International, the numbers are staggering:

 Larger plastics can be even more harmful because aside from blocking nutrient absorption, they can also damage the digestive tract.

-Long Term Effects of Plastics on Manta Rays
+Long-Term Effects of Plastics on Manta Rays

 Microplastics have been found in zooplankton, the main food source for manta rays.
-Zooplankton that are exposed to microplastics produce half the number of larvae and the adults are smaller in size.
+Zooplankton that is exposed to microplastics produce half the number of larvae and the adults are smaller in size.
 So, as the levels of zooplankton decrease, there may not be enough food for manta rays.

 Additionally, due to the altered hormones caused by plastics, manta rays have even lower rates of reproduction.